As re-adopted April 2020

 Sec.
 2. Dues.

-(a) Annual dues shall be set at the Annual Meeting by vote of the membership and shall be due and payable on or before each member’s anniversary date.
-Approval of dues shall include creation of dues categories with differing levels of payment recommended by the Board.
-[04/15]
+(a) Annual dues shall be set at the annual meeting by a vote of the membership and shall be due and payable on or before each member’s anniversary date.
+Approval of dues shall include the creation of dues categories with differing levels of payment recommended by the board.

-(c) Any member whose dues have not been received by two months after their anniversary date shall be dropped from membership on that date, unless this action is countermanded by the board of directors.
-[04/15]
+(c) Any member whose dues have not been received by two months after their anniversary date shall be dropped from membership on that date unless this action is countermanded by the board of directors.

 Dues Structure [4/15]